johannesEwers/License-GASACW/README.md

 # The General Contract Agreement for Copyrightable Works (Draft)
-I made an little draft.
+I made a little draft.
 Really nothing special.

 # License
 This repository is licensed under CC BY-SA.